-In 2-3 sentences, overview your own culture and leadership, both from from within the company looking out… and from the outside looking in.
+In 2-3 sentences, overview your culture and leadership from within the company looking out… and from the outside looking in.

-When writing your own document, don’t just focus on what you do, but rather HOW your customers feel as part of your company.
+When writing your document, don’t just focus on what you do but how your customers feel as part of your company.

 - What memorable moments do you offer?

 - When your customers speak to other people, what do they say about you?